 The target market for an app depends very little on the geographical location of the startup or the location of app development.
 Smaller startups – and even some larger companies – prefer to target Western markets with their iOS apps even if they are based somewhere in Eastern Europe or Asia.
 It is well known that European and North American markets support stronger app sales and more in-app purchases, meaning higher average revenue per user.

 However, there are other target markets where it may make sense to start with Android, not just port iOS app to Android.
 Europe and North America get a lot of attention, but there are vast markets around the world that have a lot of potential.
 Countries where Android currently dominates include Mexico, Brazil, Saudi Arabia, China, India, and South Korea.
-Android is experiencing considerable growth in these regions.
+However, iOS to Android app converter would be valuable not only in some particular areas.

 Android fragmentation is not so scary at all